prolific-ac/prolific-ac.github.com/_posts/2018-02-16-participant-star-january-2018.md

 <b>Prolific:</b> “Tell us something about yourself?”
 <p>
-<b>Hollie: </b> "I work in Accounts Monday to Friday and in my spare time my hobbies are ice-skating, Munzee, and Geocaching, and trying to earn a bit of money online to go towards my wedding next year!
+<b>Hollie: </b> "I work in Accounts Monday to Friday and in my spare time my hobbies are ice-skating, Munzee, and Geocaching, and trying to earn a bit of money online to go towards my wedding next year!"
-"

 <div class="row">
 	<div class="col-md-12">